MicrosoftDocs/CloudAppSecurityDocs.fr-fr/CloudAppSecurityDocs/discovery-docker-ubuntu-azure.md

 ## <a name="prerequisites"></a>Conditions préalables

-* Système d’exploitation : Ubuntu 14,04 et 16,04 (pour les versions plus récentes, contactez le support technique), RHEL 7,2 ou une version ultérieure, ou CentOS 7,2 ou version ultérieure
+* OS: Ubuntu 14.04 and 16.04 (for newer versions, contact support), RHEL 7.2 or higher, or CentOS 7.2 or higher

 * Espace disque : 250 Go